A Tribute to the 6BL8 - Australia's Most Popular TV Valve.

 The output transformer was a 240V to 6.3V 300mA type, since mains isolation was required.

-The next circuit is of a signal tracer.
+The next circuit is of a signal tracer which I designed and built in 1990.
 Modern low voltage transformers were used back to back to obtain the B+.
 The speaker transformer is also another mains transformer, type 2851.
 A diode probe (not shown) allowed for tracing of RF signals.

 Signal tracer has 2mV sensitivity.
 Output is 200mW.

-One British TV manufacturer, Thorn, used the PCF80 as a complete audio stage.
+At least two British TV manufacturers, Thorn and STC, used the PCF80 as a complete audio stage.
 Below is the circuit from a Thorn 980 chassis.
 See "Practical Television", December 1967.
 If this circuit is to be used in other applications, note that the volume control is between the triode and pentode.
 Therefore, input signal to the triode must not be so high as to overload it.
 Speaker transformer impedance calculates to about 20K.

 Thorn also used the PCF80 in the later 1580 chassis, as shown below.
 See "Practical Television", June 1973.
 Note that the 600R shown for the speaker transformer is the DC resistance.
 The impedance is much higher.
 With about 10mA plate current and 216V on the plate, the ideal impedance would be around 22K.
 Note that the C56-R84 network would provide a severe roll off for the higher audio frequencies, and should be modified or removed if this circuit is used for other applications.